Patuakhali Medical College: Organization and administration

 The founding principal of the college is MA Mannan.
-Md.
-Faizul Bashar is the current (6th) principal of the college.
+Dr. MD.
+Ziaul Karim is the current (9th) principal of the college.

 Academics

 The college offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 After passing the final professional examination, there is a compulsory one-year internship.
 The internship is a prerequisite for obtaining registration from the BMDC to practice medicine.

 Admission for Bangladeshis to the MBBS course at all medical colleges in Bangladesh is controlled centrally by the Directorate General of Health Services (DGHS).
 It administers an annual, written, multiple choice question admission exam simultaneously across the country.
 It sets prerequisites for who can take the exam, and sets a minimum pass level.
 DGHS has varied the admission rules over the years, but historically candidates have been admitted based primarily on their score on this test.
 Grades at the Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level have also been a factor, as part of a combined score or as a prerequisite for taking the exam.
 DGHS also admits candidates to fill quotas: freedom fighters descendants, tribal, foreign, and others.
 Admission for foreign students is based on their SSC and HSC grades.
-As of July 2014, the college is allowed to admit 52 students annually.
+As of July 2014, the college is allowed to admit 100 students annually.